aaronsms/HelloWorld/README.md

 # Technologies

-Our team decided to use Flutter mainly due to its cross-platform compatibility for both IOS and Android, as well as its great tooling and high performance.
+Our team decided to use Flutter mainly due to its cross-platform compatibility for both iOS and Android, as well as its great tooling and high performance.
 We also aim to leave our options open for web development by capitalizing on Flutter's web compatibility.